Overview

 Biography

 Dr. Peisert received his Ph.D., Masters, and Bachelors degrees in Computer Science from the University of California, San Diego.
 His background includes experience in cybersecurity at Lawrence Berkeley National Laboratory, the Energy Sciences Network (ESnet), the Corporation for Education Network Initiatives in California (CENIC), the San Diego Supercomputer Center (SDSC), and as a full adjunct professor of computer science at the University of California, Davis and health informatics at the University of California, Davis School of Medicine.
-He is also Deputy Director and Co-PI of Trusted CI, the NSF Cybersecurity Center of Excellence.
+He is also Director and PI of Trusted CI, the NSF Cybersecurity Center of Excellence.

 He has worked in both R&D and operational aspects of computer security and networking.
 His R&D work typically focuseses on developing processes and techniques that can provide meaningful, useful, and measurable improvements to and/or insights regarding computer security and its applications.